 Permanent service station Ban ordinance

 The City of Pinole is considering a potential ordinance that would prohibit new gas fueling stations and limit expansion of existing stations and is seeking community input.
 The draft ordinance will be considered at the Planning Commission meeting 1/26/26.
-Please revisit this page for a new survey and revised draft ordinance based on Planning Commission feedback.
+A new survey is available now.
+Survey questions are based on the draft ordinance which can be reviewed here and the survey can be taken here.
+Please take the survey by 2/23/26.
 Results from the prior survey are available here.

 Thanks in advance!